-Press button Ѧ, control indicator ồ in instrument cluster illuminates white.
+Press button 🙉, control indicator 🕅 illuminates white.
 Cruise control is deactivated.
-Last used set speed is stored in memory for later speed resume.
+The stored speed is maintained.

 Automatic deactivation:

-- vehicle speed below approx.20 mph,

-- vehicle speed above approx. 125 mph,
+- vehicle speed below approx. 20 mph,

 - the brake pedal is depressed,

-- the clutch pedal is depressed for a few seconds,
+- the clutch pedal is depressed on vehicles with petrol engine,

-- selector lever in N,

-- engine speed in a very low range,

-- the Traction Control system or Electronic Stability Control is operating.
+- the clutch pedal is depressed for a few seconds on vehicles with diesel engine, - selector lever in N, - engine speed in a very low range, - the Traction Control system or Electronic Stability Control is operating.